On Nonzero Coefficients of Binary Cyclotomic Polynomials: Preliminaries

 \begin{lemma} For $P, Q \ge 1$, the inequality

 holds uniformly over $P^{3/2}\ge 2Q\ge (2P)^{2/3}$ and for any sequences $(y_p)_{P<p\le 2P}$ and $(z_p)_{P<p\le 2P}$ satisfying $Q\le y_p\le z_p\le 2Q$. \end{lemma}

-We note, that although the bounds of Lemmas~\ref{lem:KC-bound} and~\ref{lem:Irving} improve the results from~\cite{FS}, the condition on the size of $x$ in both of them is too restrictive for our application.
+We note, that although the bounds of Lemmas~\ref{lem:KC-bound} and~\ref{lem:Irving} improve the results from~\cite{FS}, the conditions on the summations ranges in both of them are too restrictive for our application.
 To overcome this, we a use a modification of the following result of Duke, Friedlander and Iwaniec~\cite{DFI}.

 Namely, we recall that by a very special case of~\cite[Theorem~1]{DFI} we have the following bound.

 \begin{lemma} For $P, Q \ge 1$, let $\alpha_p$ and $\beta_q$ be arbitrary sequences of complex numbers with